-Sophie Bartsich was born and raised in New York City.
-She was educated in the French school system at the Lycée Français de New York and learned early on to appreciate an international aesthetic.
-She completed the French Baccalauréat degree in biology, then an undergraduate degree in psychology at Cornell University, with a focus on behavior and interpersonal relationships.
+I was born and raised in New York City and educated in the French school system at the Lycée Français de New York.
+Growing up in a multi-cultural home, I learned early on to appreciate an international aesthetic.
+Groomed for the sciences from an early age, I completed the French Baccalauréat degree in biology at the Lycée, then shifted focus in college to broaden my horizons.
+I ultimately pursued an undergraduate degree in psychology at Cornell University, with a focus on behavior and interpersonal relationships, while exploring the arts.

-Compelled by a growing interest in design, she completed a graduate degree at the world renowned Parsons School of Design while working at the fashion house of Calvin Klein.
+Compelled by a growing interest in design, I attended the world renowned Parsons School of Design while working at the fashion house of Calvin Klein.
 This was followed by a period of study abroad in foreign language and art centered around classic and modern Italian history.
-Her design perspective ranges from fashion to architecture, with a focus on balance and natural aesthetics.
+I practiced jewelry making and familiarized myself with contemporary artists, while traveling and gaining new perspectives.
+Ultimately, my focus on design ranged from fashion to architecture, with a focus on balance and natural aesthetics.

-Dr. Bartsich completed her premedical studies at Columbia University and her medical degree at the Weill Cornell Medical College in New York.
-She was accepted into the independent program in Plastic Surgery at New York Presbyterian Hospital, where she trained at a wide range of top ranked academic institutions in Manhattan.
+Realizing that I did want to become a physician after all, I completed my premedical studies at Columbia University and a medical degree at the Weill Cornell Medical College in New York.
+I was accepted into the independent program in Plastic Surgery at New York Presbyterian Hospital, where I trained at a wide range of top ranked academic institutions in Manhattan.

-Dr. Bartsich is an assistant clinical professor of surgery at the Weill Medical College of Cornell University, New York Presbyterian Hospital Medical center, where she trains medical students and residents on a regular basis.
+In 2013, I became an assistant clinical professor of surgery at the Weill Medical College of Cornell University, New York Presbyterian Hospital Medical Center, where I train medical students and residents on a regular basis.

 Dr. Bartsich is Board Certified by the American Board of Plastic Surgery and serves as an invited Panelist on the Doximity Physician Panel.